mit-rss/intro_to_git/README.md

 2. Merge the changes using ```git merge```
 3. Again, resolve the conflict by keeping your changes only this time.
 You may use ```diff.txt``` to help separate the changes.
 4. Push your changes.

+Usually git merge will be the more straightforward conflict resolution approach, but the stash and pull approach can be very useful in situations where you would like to first examine and test someone else's contributions.

 ## Problem 3: Branching
 The reference discusses the philosophy behind branching and a couple of branching commands.
 In this section, we ask you practice branching by completing the following two exercises.